7min read

 Who wants a test, and why?

-Sometimes doubts over paternity, doubts that have never been suggested previously, will be triggered by other events.
-For example, when a couple separates on bad terms, the mother could try and claim that the child is not the father’s.
-The mother will know whether or not this is true, but the father won’t.
+A common situation is one where the father has genuine doubts that the baby may be his.
+Sometimes doubts that have never been suggested previously, will be triggered by other events.
+For example, when a couple separates on bad terms, one parent may suggest child is not biologically theirs.
 Even if these claims are unfounded, they may sow seeds of doubt that cannot be ignored.
 It is also common for doubts over paternity to be triggered by a contact application some considerable time after separation despite contact with, and financial support for, the child over several years.

 Impact on child of knowing their father's identity